filevich/slurm-chat/README.md

 node[24-25]     Xeon Gold 6138  40      512 GB   -               300 GB SSD
 node31          AMD EPYC  7642  96      256 GB   -               150 GB SSD
 ```

+Notice: Max possible memory requested for a single job is 125 GiB, 503 GiB or
+251 GiB.

 ‡ That information is kind of misleading.
 E.g., Xeon Gold 6138 has 20 physical
 cores, and 40 (physical) threads, but only if Hyper-Threading is enabled.